Choice Models and Permutation Invariance: Demand Estimation in Differentiated Products Markets: Theory

 as proven formally in Theorem 3 of \cite{chernozhukov2022automatic}.
 Results in \cite{newey1994asymptotic} imply that $\mathbb{E}\left[\psi_0(w_i)^2\right]$ is a semiparametric efficient variance bound for $\theta_0$, and therefore the estimator achieves this bound.

-\begin{theorem} [\cite{chernozhukov2021automatic}] One can view the Riesz representer as the minimizer of the loss function:
+\begin{restatable}{thm}{mainthm3} [\cite{chernozhukov2021automatic}] One can view the Riesz representer as the minimizer of the loss function:

-\end{theorem} We use the above theorem to flexibly estimate the RR.
+\end{restatable} In our earlier discussions, we employed the moment function of $\pi$, whereas in Theorem \ref{thm3}, we focus on the moment function of $\alpha$.
+This shift is justified by the Riesz Representation Theorem, which implies $\mathbb{E}[m(w_{jt}; \pi)] = \mathbb{E} [\alpha_0(z_{jt}) \pi(z_{jt})]$.
+Given that $\pi$ can represent any function, substituting $\alpha$ for $\pi$ is permissible, thereby validating the transition from the second to the third line in Theorem \ref{thm3}.
+We use the above theorem to flexibly estimate the RR.
 The advantage of this approach is that it eliminates the need to derive an analytical form for the RR estimator, allowing it to be addressed as a simple computational optimization problem.